Best Face Masks For Baby Boomers

 3. The mask must be made of multiple layers of fabric.
 A study has found that masks that are dual-layered performed better than single-layered masks.
 The quality of the material also matters.
 The same study revealed that tightly-bound fabric with a high-thread-count (circa 600) was better than a low-thread count.

-How To Wear A Face Mask Coronavirus
+How to Wear a Face Mask Coronavirus

 Tip: It would be best if you also looked for softer materials to be comfortable on your skin; a sturdy cotton outer layer with a silk or cotton inner layer is a good combination.